bpatra/personal-blog/_posts/2014-06-01-tools-for-javascript-tdd-with-visual-studio.md

 Here is what it looks when ran it an Powershell console with teamcity options.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/chutzpahposh.jpg' title="The execution of all javascript tests of the solution with Chutzpah runner using Powershell" caption="The execution of all javascript tests of the solution with Chutzpah runner using Powershell" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/05/chutzpahposh.jpg' caption="The execution of all javascript tests of the solution with Chutzpah runner using Powershell" %}

 To conclude, I would say that Chutzpah is a great project and if you need a simple and ready to use test runner I would recommend it.
 The only limitation for now &nbsp;would be that the runner only supports phantomJS.
 However, you may use another another test runner for executing the tests with different browser and&nbsp;you can keep the Chutzpah Visual Studio extension for the development.
 One last important thing to note is the fact that Chutzpah 3.0 supports <a href="http://requirejs.org/">RequireJs</a>.